 Mount Townsend

 My choral group had a performance in Port Townsend.
-So I looked for a nearby hike and found Mount Townsend.
-Then the pups and I made use of the beautiful morning to go up the mountain.
+So I looked for a nearby hike and came across Mount Townsend.
+Then the pups and I made use of the beautiful morning to visit the mountain.

 It was our first trip to the Olympic Mountains.
-So everything was new.
-I wasn’t sure of the amount of snow on the service road.
-But my goal was to be back at the car by 2 PM to make the call time.
+Since I had no recent info about the area, I worried about the snow on the road.
+But the goal was to be back at the car by 2 PM to make the concert call time.

 See more trip photos here.